Effective March 7, 2013

 Ohio Residents: The Ohio laws against discrimination require that all creditors make credit equally available to all creditworthy customers, and that credit reporting agencies maintain separate credit histories on each individual upon request.
 The Ohio Civil Rights Commission administers compliance with this law.

-Married Wisconsin Residents: No provision of any marital property agreement, unilateral agreement, or court decree under Wisconsin’s Marital Property Act will adversely affect a creditor’s interest unless prior to the time of credit is granted, the creditor is furnished a copy of that agreement or decree or is given complete information about the agreement or decree.
+Wisconsin Residents: No provision of any marital property agreement, unilateral agreement, or court decree under Wisconsin’s Marital Property Act will adversely affect a creditor’s interest unless prior to the time of credit is granted, the creditor is furnished a copy of that agreement or decree or is given complete information about the agreement or decree.
+We may require that you pay the entire amount that you have outstanding if you do not pay amounts that come due 2 times within any 12 month period.
+You will also have to pay your entire amount outstanding if you fail to do anything required in this agreement and that failure makes it likely that you not be able to pay your bills from us as they become due.

 All accounts, including New York/Rhode Island/Vermont Residents: You agree to give WebBank permission to access your credit report in connection with any transaction, or extension of credit, and on an ongoing basis, for the purpose of reviewing your Account, adjusting the credit limit on your Account, taking collection action on your Account, or for any other legitimate purposes associated with your Account.
 Upon your request, you will be informed of whether or not a consumer credit report was ordered, and if it was, you will be given the name and address of the consumer reporting agency that furnished the report.
 New York residents may contact the New York State Banking Department: 1-800-518-8866.